Art has filled my childhood with learning, connection, and purpose.

 Working with ceramics is very rewarding.
 I made these trays for my mother who loves sushi.

-My grandmother is from the island of Rhodes and I made these bowls for her based on Greek pottery that I have studied.
+Some of my ancestors are from the island of Rhodes and I made these bowls based on Greek pottery that I have studied.

 I made this for my mother for our Friday night Shabbat dinners.
 I find it rewarding to make art for the people I love.